 Though a home study is required by law prior to an adoption placement, Adoption STAR conducts their home studies in a way in which they are not viewed as just a “stamp of approval” to adopt.
 The home study should include three visits with a social worker, one of which must be in the home of the prospective adoptive family.

-The following is a list of some of the issues that may be explored during an adoption study:
+Issues that may be explored during an adoption study

 - Ability to provide for a child’s physical and emotional needs.